FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 After that, there was a short break and then technical sessions started up so I went to the Machine Learning focused session and that lasted quite a while.
-To be fair, most of the material was a bit over my head being a newbie to all this but to be fair, the presenters weren’t aiming to appeal to a broader audience.
+To be fair, most of the material was a bit over my head being a newbie to all this but to be fair, the presenters weren't aiming to appeal to a broader audience.

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0121.jpg)